FAYETTEVILLE -- The Sherwood man arrested in connection with a New Year's Day homicide is set to be arraigned Feb. 5.

 Those involved in the incident seemed to be leaving a private New Year's Eve party just down the street at 339 N. West Ave., Police Chief Greg Tabor said.

-Rankin got upset, pulled a gun from his jacket pocket and pointed it at Coney, according to the release.
+Rankin got upset, pulled a gun from his jacket pocket and pointed it at Coney, according to the news release.